conormckenzie/Software-Engineering-cmpt276-project/README.md

+EDIT: This project has served its purpose as a technology demonstration, and is no longer being maintained.

 Project Abstract

 Udio is a textbook trading platform designed specifically for University students, and will be tested with SFU students only on release.